Huawei Freebuds 3 full review

-Because they’re open-fit, the Freebuds 3 could never hope to offer the audio quality of a closed-fit design.
-Nevertheless, they offer great quality with great bass levels, especially when you enable Dolby Atmos on a Huawei phone such as the P30 Pro.
+Despite being open-fit, the Freebuds 3 offer impressive sound quality with great bass levels, especially when you enable Dolby Atmos on a Huawei phone such as the P30 Pro.

 Vocals are crisp and clear, but the soundstage isn’t quite as wide or instruments as well defined as with the Sony WF-1000XM3.